The Experts Who Inform Our Programs

 Dr. McCauley wrote and directed two films: Memo to Self, about the concepts of recovery management, and Pleasure Unwoven, about the neuroscience of addiction, which won the 2010 Michael Q. Ford Award for Journalism from the National Association of Addiction Treatment Providers.

 Wellness and Nutrition

 Kristin Kirkpatrick is the former lead dietitian and manager of Wellness Nutrition Services at the Cleveland Clinic Wellness Institute in Cleveland, Ohio.
 A bestselling author, experienced presenter, and award-winning dietitian, Kristin is a sought-after national speaker on a variety of nutrition and wellness-related topics, appearing on the TODAY show, NBC Nightly News and The Dr. Oz Show.
 She has also contributed to national publications including The New York Times, Wall Street Journal, TIME, Runners World, Oprah, Martha Stewart Living, Food Network, Costco Connection, Self, Women’s Health, TODAY.com, The Huffington Post, US News and World Report, and she is a featured expert on Cleveland Clinic’s Health Essentials.
 The Huffington Post named Kristin “one of 35 diet and nutrition experts you need to follow on Twitter,” and in December 2017, her show The New Rules of Food aired nationally on PBS.

-Kristin’s career began in Washington, DC, where she assisted in lobbying efforts for medical nutrition therapy reform on behalf of the American Dietetic Association Policy and Advocacy group.
+Kirkpatrick’s career began in Washington, DC, where she assisted in lobbying efforts for medical nutrition therapy reform on behalf of the American Dietetic Association Policy and Advocacy group.
 She then went on to become the regional coordinator of the Hearts N Parks program in Montgomery County, Maryland.
 During her time there, she designed, implemented, and measured health promotion programs within the Washington, DC metro area.
-Kristin then returned to Ohio to work for the Cleveland Clinic’s Department of Cardiovascular Genetics.
+Kirkpatrick then returned to Ohio to work for the Cleveland Clinic’s Department of Cardiovascular Genetics.
 She eventually became the lead dietitian in the Cleveland Clinic Wellness Institute.
 In addition, she serves on Dr. Oz’s medical advisory board as well as the advisory board for Lose it!